 And now in almost every house something from grandma's dowry has been preserved – embroidered pillow, lacy cape or a couple of socks – knitted and reknitted but having kept the old decorations.

 Today traditional fancywork is taught in Stepanakert School of Art, thus trying to revive and keep this art alive for future generations.
-In some villages the traditions of Karabakh embroidery has been successfully retained as well.
+In some villages the traditions of Artsakh embroidery has been successfully retained as well.

-One can buy the samples of the modern Karabakh fancywork in souvenir shops in Stepanakert, as well as at the Folk Architecture Museum of Ethnography and Rural Life (Nikol Duman House Museum) in the village of Tsaghkashat of Askeran Region.
+One can buy the samples of the modern Artsakh fancywork in souvenir shops in Stepanakert, as well as at the Folk Architecture Museum of Ethnography and Rural Life (Nikol Duman House Museum) in the village of Tsaghkashat of Askeran Region.
 There the visitors can admire the collection of Karabakh embroidery and lace of XIX c. as well.